ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 * **Self-registration restrictions:** This allows you to select a means of restricting self-registration to ensure people and/or organisations enroll only once.
   The restrictions you can set are to not allow multiple registrations from the same user (based on her email address) or from the same email domain.
 Note that such restrictions are only supported if the Test Bed is integrated with EU Login that allows the Test Bed to be aware of users' actual email addresses.
+* **Organisation tokens:** These are settings that define whether you allow self-registering users to join existing organisations after providing an organisation-specific token.
+You may also allow or not organisation administrators to manage such tokens.
 * **Require from users:** These are requirements that you want to enforce to users completing the self-registration process.
-You have two options here, the first one being to force the selection of a :ref:`configuration template<community__create_organisation>` and the second one to require the completion of
-  :ref:`custom properties<community__properties>` marked as required (which are otherwise displayed as required but are not blocking).
+The options available here, are to force the selection of a :ref:`configuration template<community__create_organisation>`, to require the completion of :ref:`custom properties<community__properties>` marked as required (otherwise displayed as required but not blocking), and to require that users join existing organisations by means of organisation-specific tokens.

 .. note::
   **Organisation templates:** If you choose to enable self-registration for your community you may also find interesting the